willGuimont/willGuimont.github.io/content/blog/2025-07-25-error-handling/index.md

 They let you skip instructions, bubble errors up several layers, and bypass normal control flow.
 In a way, they are sugar-coated `goto`s that jump through stack frames.

-Yes, `try/catch/finally` blocks and RAII (in C++/Java with try-with-resources) can clean things up nicely (although, I prefer using `defer` or `err_defer`), but you're still left with a system where it's not obvious what code might throw.
+Yes, `try`/`catch`/`finally` blocks and RAII (in C++/Java with `try-with-resources`) can clean things up nicely (although, I prefer using `defer` or `err_defer`, which we will discuss later), but you're still left with a system where it's not obvious what code might throw and who handles the exception.

 Java attempted to solve the uncertainty around which operations might throw exceptions through checked exceptions, but that just shifted the problem.
 You now have to annotate everything, tracing all possible failure paths and punting the problem upstream.
-Most Java developers end up defaulting to unchecked exceptions anyway, sacrificing safety for sanity.
+Most Java developers end up defaulting to unchecked exceptions anyway, sacrificing safety for their sanity.
 Even Robert C. Martin said in Clean Code:

 > Checked exceptions can sometimes be useful if you are writing a critical library: You must catch them.